 Dr. Sarah Zahl, the Director of Educational Assessment at Marian University College of Osteopathic Medicine has first-hand experience with all this.
-She’ll discuss the process and results they’ve gotten at her school from making better use of assessment data in a webinar this Thursday, April 9 at 2pm EST.
+Listen as she disscusses the process and results they’ve gotten at her school from making better use of assessment data.

 • The data collection process